mwvoss/pa-outcomes/ExerciseRelationsBar.md

 “spatial navigation” </br> wayfinding </br> “relational memory” </br>

 Studies were eligible for summary that used a human population that was cognitively normal and deviated from normal only based on age-related cognitive impairment or dementia (e.g., psychiatric diseases were excluded), design must have been observational (cross-sectional or prospective), and the study had to be available in english. </br>

+Following these steps, we coded effects as positive, null, or negative and this information was entered into separate databases for [cross-sectional](https://github.com/mwvoss/physical-activity-outcomes/blob/master/CrossSectionalOutcomesR.csv) and [intervention designs](https://github.com/mwvoss/physical-activity-outcomes/blob/master/InterventionOutcomesR.csv), along with other study information.
+The code below shows the process of filtering and prepping these outcomes for plotting using R's ggplot package. </br>

 Load data and subset based on goal
 ==================================